International Celestial Reference System and its realizations: ICRF2

 An updated reference frame ICRF2 was created in 2009.
 The update was a joint collaboration of the International Astronomical Union, the International Earth Rotation and Reference Systems Service, and the International VLBI Service for Geodesy and Astrometry.
 ICRF2 is defined by the position of 295 compact radio sources (97 of which also define ICRF1).
 Alignment of ICRF2 with ICRF1-Ext2, the second extension of ICRF1, was made with 138 sources common to both reference frames.
 Including non-defining sources, it comprises 3414 sources measured using very-long-baseline interferometry.
 The ICRF2 has a noise floor of approximately 40 μas and an axis stability of approximately 10 μas.
 Maintenance of the ICRF2 will be accomplished by a set of 295 sources that have especially good positional stability and unambiguous spatial structure.

 The data used to derive the reference frame come from approximately 30 years of VLBI observations, from 1979 to 2009.
 Radio observations in both the S-band (2.3 GHz) and X-band (8.4 GHz) were recorded simultaneously to allow correction for ionospheric effects.
 The observations resulted in about 6.5 million group-delay measurements among pairs of telescopes.
 The group delays were processed with software that takes into account atmospheric and geophysical processes.
 The positions of the reference sources were treated as unknowns to be solved for by minimizing the mean squared error across group-delay measurements.
 The solution was constrained to be consistent with the International Terrestrial Reference Frame (ITRF2008) and earth orientation parameters (EOP) systems.

 ICRF3

-ICRF3 is the third major revision of the ICRF, and was adopted by the IAU in August 2018, to become effective 1 January 2019.
+ICRF3 is the third major revision of the ICRF, and was adopted by the IAU in August 2018 and became effective 1 January 2019.
 The modeling incorporates the effect of the galactocentric acceleration of the solar system, a new feature over and above ICRF2.
 ICRF3 also includes measurements at three frequency bands, providing three independent, and slightly different, realizations of the ICRS: dual frequency measurements at 8.4 GHz (X band) and 2.3 GHz (S band) for 4536 sources; measurements of 824 sources at 24 GHz (K band), and dual frequency measurements at 32 GHz (Ka band) and 8.4 GHz (X band) for 678 sources.
 Of these, 303 sources, uniformly distributed on the sky, are identified as "defining sources" which fix the axes of the frame.
 ICRF3 also increases the number of defining sources in the southern sky.